sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 ## Line (and statement) coverage

-As the name suggests, when determining the line coverage, we look at the amount of lines of code that are covered by the tests (more specifically, by at least one test).
+As the name suggests, when determining the line coverage, we look at the number of lines of code that are covered by the tests (more specifically, by at least one test).

 See the following example:

 > **Requirement**: Black-jack
 >
-> The program receives the amount of points of two black jack players.
+> The program receives the number of points of two black jack players.
-> The program must return the amount of points of the winner.
+> The program must return the number of points of the winner.
 > In blackjack, whoever gets closer to 21 points wins.
 > If a player goes over 21 points,
 > the player loses.
 If both player loses, the program must return 0.